 The "must-haves" for your media contact list include the editor's name and his or her email address.
-Email is the best way to contact editors today, with very few exceptions.
+With few exceptions, email is the best way to contact editors today.
 Learn more about how to send press releases via email.

 At Easy Media List we provide media contact information, but you can also gather this information yourself if you have the time and patience.

 If you decide to go it alone, we recommend that you use our sister service Mondo Times, the worldwide news media guide to track down media contact information.
 Mondo Times includes website links and editor names, free of charge.
 Start with local news media in the USA or American newspapers.

 Here's more information about using our services to prepare your media contacts.

 Close to home is the best place to start your publicity campaign for your book, and we cover all American local news media.
 A local author is much more likely to be written about in a community newspaper or regional magazine than someone from far away.
 Community publications pride themselves on covering truly local news about local people.
 Also consider local newspapers and college newspapers where you may have begun your writing career.